Josh Guzdek

-Josh Guzdek (born 23 April 1995) is a professional rugby league footballer who plays as a for the Goole Vikings in the RFL League 1.
+Josh Guzdek (born 23 April 1995) is a professional rugby league footballer who plays as a for the Goole Vikings in the Betfred Championship.

-He previously played for Hull Kingston Rovers, Dewsbury Rams, Sheffield Eagles, London Skolars and Doncaster RLFC.
+He previously played for Hull Kingston Rovers, Dewsbury Rams, Sheffield Eagles, London Skolars and Doncaster.

 Playing career

 Hull KR

 A former Skirlaugh Bulls player, he was with Hull KR since the age of 13 and progressed through the academy system.
 In 2013, he made 1 appearance for Hull KR against London Broncos, and scored just 30 seconds into the game with his first touch of the ball.
 He was a member of Hull KR first team.

 Dewsbury Rams

 In October 2015 he joined the Dewbury Rams.

 Sheffield Eagles

 Guzdek joined the Sheffield Eagles on a two-year deal in October 2018.

 He helped the Eagles to win the inaugural 1895 Cup as they defeated Widnes Vikings 36–18 in the final.

 London Skolars (loan)

 In May 2023, Guzdek joined the London Skolars on a two-week loan deal.